Compiled by the Road Trip Alberta team

 Found 61 kilometres east of the Jasper townsite, the Miette Hot Springs are well worth the scenic drive… especially as you’re driving on one of the most beautiful roads in Canada.
 Reservations are not permitted here – the hot springs are first come, first served – and you can rent both a bathing suit and a towel.
 So soothe your sore muscles in the mineral waters and be prepared to want to visit again and again.

-* Note that as of the date of updating this post, the Hot Springs are closed due to the closure of Miette Road.
-Check this page for updates on its opening.
+* Note that as of the date of updating this post, the Hot Springs are closed until May 2024.

 Willow Stream Spa at the Fairmont Banff Springs